Motorcycle fatality rate in U.S. by year: Types of accidents and injuries

 One of the difficulties with motorcycles is achieving optimum braking between front and rear wheels during a panic stop without losing control of the vehicle.
-Enhanced operator training of how to achieve optimal breaking of motorcycle may increase safety.
+Enhanced operator training of how to achieve optimal braking of motorcycle may increase safety.
 Two technical features that may help are Linked brakes where front and rear brakes are braked with single control and anti-lock brakes.

 Specific design elements of motorcycles that have been under scrutiny include the shape of the top gas tank or items placed on it which can contribute to urogenital or pelvic injuries in a crash.
 In cases of a single-rear brake-light, its failure leaves other drivers without notification that the motorcycle is stopping.
 Despite the focus on the head and helmet protection, it is possible for handlebars to castrate males in accident and damage done to the lower spine can leave men alive but paralyzed.
 Motorcycle accidents are risk factor for injuries to testicles, delicate reproductive organs that are contained in thin skinned sac outside the body in males.
 In collisions between testicles and gas tanks, testicle dislocation can occur where they are pushed into the lower abdomen.
 Motorcycle accidents can cause genitourinary trauma which may result in pelvic pain and various other symptoms depending on the nature of the damage.

 Even moderate impacts in an accident may break the pelvis bone, which is one of the largest bones in the body and often bears the brunt of impacts with ground and objects during motorcycle crash or accident.
 A broken pelvis can lead to mobility problems due to the bone's central location.